 Until you’ve endured that tortuous, unimaginable mile in their shoes.

-Rotating banner, leaf and tree photos courtesy of Larry Rose, all rights reserved.
+Books photo by Larry Rose, Redlands, California, all rights reserved.
 Contact: email@example.com

-Sculpture photo by Shaun Merritt, under Creative Commons licensing, some rights reserved, see: http://www.flickr.com/photos/shaunpierre/
+Sculpture photo by Shaun Merritt, some rights reserved under Creative Commons licensing, see more at: http://www.flickr.com/photos/shaunpierre/

 Sculpture entitled “Consolation” by Joe Rosenthal, in the City of Windsor, Ontario, Canada